 Here are tips that will help you stay organized whether you’re packing yourself or choosing full-service packing from your moving company.

-- Don’t Ship Important Paperwork: Pack a small box or briefcase with all of your family’s important documents such as passports and medical information.
+· Don’t Ship Important Paperwork: Pack a small box or briefcase with all of your family’s important documents such as passports.
 Keep it with you during the move.

 Here a few other things to keep in mind as you plan your move.

-- Pet Items: Be sure to bring current vet records, which will make it easier during your first visit to your pet’s new vet.
-If you’re moving long distance and are not driving, consider enlisting the services of a professional pet mover rather than shipping the pets on an airline.
+· Pet Stuff: Be sure to bring current vet records, which will make it easier during your first visit to your pet’s new vet.
+If you’re moving a long distance and are not driving, consider enlisting the services of a professional pet mover rather than shipping the pets on an airline.